SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :header: "Attribute","Description"
    :widths: 40,60

-   "title=""Resource""", "Title of the button" "param=""[String]""", "String to pass to the SQL scripts executed on runtime of the mass import."
+   "title=""[Resource]""", "Title of the button" "param=""[String]""", "String to pass to the SQL scripts executed on runtime of the mass import."
-   "restart=""true|false""", "If set to false, the button will be invisible when executed once."
+   "restart=""[true|false]""", "If set to false, the button will be invisible when executed once."

 **Examples:**